dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 ## What if I can't read the text?

 Wrap it in an `<unclear>` tag, and maybe add a `<!-- comment -->` explaining what's going on.

-## What if I want a GUI OCR program?
-If you prefer to try a GUI OCR program, follow the instructions below.
-Note, however, that AABBY Finereader is not free, open-source software.
-It only offers a 30 day trial, after which time you will have to purchase a copy.

-### If you are using Windows:
-1. Download [AABBY Finereader](http://trial.abbyyusa.com/download-fr12pro).
-The 30-day, 100-page free trial that they offer *should* be enough time to complete your OCR work for this class.
-If you don't complete it on time, you have the option to buy the software for about $100.
-2. Open the program, then open the image file of the page you wish to read.
-When you open the document, Finereader will automatically read it.
-Let it do its work.
-3. Once the initial read is complete, you'll need to make sure that it's defined the areas correctly.
-The areas are the green-bordered boxes of text.
-Often the machine will skip a word, or draw an extra few words in from a different column.
-You need to have the whole text read in the proper order, so you'll want to reshape these boxes so that they cover the text correctly.
-I've sometimes found that it's best just to drag one box so that it covers a whole column.
-You can delete the boxes covering any advertisements or other templated material--you'll copy and paste templates rather than OCR those items.
-4. Once the boxes cover all of the text, you need to make sure that they're in the right sequence.
-Click the tool on the left hand menu with a blue down arrow and a red up arrow.
-This is the tool to reorder the areas of text.
-4. It is possible that your page contains text in French.
-If this is the case, enclose that text in its own area and set the language (in the "Area Properties" tab at the bottom of the screen) to French.
-5. Once the sequence of areas is correct, click the "read" icon again.
-The program will reread the text in the order you've indicated.
-6. Click on the "verification" icon, and proceed to correct the text.
-When verifying the text, remember that you are only correcting the automatic reading. *Do not* correct any errors you might find in the newspaper itself--not even minor spelling errors.
-We want to preserve the newspaper in its original text, warts and all.
-7. Once you've verified some or all of the text, save your verification work.
-(If you close Finereader without saving the verification separately, you will lose your work).
-To do this, use the "Save" icon in the middle top of the page.
-Choose "Plain text" or "Word Document" as the document layout (as you like), and click "Save."
-Name the document following the standard format of YYYY-MM-DD-p#.
-If you click "Format options," and check "Use blank line as paragraph separator," it will make your work easier later on.
-You can now close Finereader without losing your verification work.
-8. Once you've finished work on the page, upload it to your personal GitHub repository.

-### If you are using Mac:
-This is one of the rare instances when you may be better off using Windows.
-If you can get ahold of a Windows machine and use Finereader following the instructions above, that may be easier.
-If not, you can use the Mac version of Finereader, which you can [download here](https://trial.abbyyusa.com/download-frpro-mac-free-trial).
-The Mac version lacks a verification tool, but it works okay.
-When you open the .dmg file you've downloaded, don't install the program by dragging it into your applications folder.
-Instead, doubleclick the Finereader icon and run the program directly.
-That way you may face fewer problems if your trial period runs out.

-To use Finereader on a mac, follow steps 2 to 5 of the instructions above.
-Then, click "Export."
-Choose a format (I recommend plain text, but .doc is also useful) and save the file.
-Then open that file for text correction and to transfer the text into the Oxygen XML editor.

-### If your trial license runs out:
-The free version of [Finereader Online](finereaderonline.com) allows you to OCR 10 pages per month.
-This should help if you don't manage to finish all of your OCR in time.
-Note that there is no verification tool in the online version.

-## Are there other OCR programs available for Mac?
-I've also had good results with [Cisdem OCR Wizard](https://www.cisdem.com/ocr-wizard-mac.html).
-I'm not sure how long their free trial lasts, but it's worth a try, and can also be purchased for $60.
-Follow the directions below.

-(There are other options, too, but none seems to work as well as Cisdem: you could try the 10-day, 100-page trial of [Readiris Pro](http://www.irislink.com/EN-US/c1195/10-Day-FREE-Trial---Experience-Readiris-Pro-15--OCR-Software-.aspx?utm_source=IRISLINK&utm_medium=Popup&utm_campaign=Popup-trial).
-[PDF OCR X Community Edition](http://solutions.weblite.ca/pdfocrx/download_mac) also didn't do a great job, but it's free).

-### Using Cisdem
-1. Open the program, then open the image file of the page you scanned (likely page 2 or 3).
-When you open the document, Cisdem might automatically analyze it, or it might require you to press "recognize".
-Let it do its work.
-3. Cisdem seems to recognize newspaper columns quite well, and you can probably simply proceed to OCR once the recognition is finished and correct by hand later.
-But if you notice egregious errors, reshape the green boxes.
-5. Select .text or .docx as the output format, and click export.
-Wait.
-When you are offered the option to save the document, name it following the standard format of YYYY-MM-DD-p#.
-6. Once you have saved the text file, open it and proceed to correct the text.
-It may be most convenient to have the image file on one half of the screen and your text editor on the other.
-When verifying the text, remember that you are only correcting the automatic reading. *Do not* correct any errors you might find in the newspaper itself--not even minor spelling errors.
-We want to preserve the newspaper in its original text, warts and all.
-8. Once you've finished work on the page, save it--soon we'll upload it to your xml issue file.